weidongli20/Smart-contracts/README.md

   * The provided `balance` function can be used as a test to see if the logic you have in the `deposit` function is valid.
 Since all of the Ether should be transferred to employees, this function should always return `0`, since the contract should never store Ether itself.

-  * Note: The 100 wei threshold is due to the way we calculate the points.
-If we send less than 100 wei, for example, 80 wei, `points` would equal `0` because `80 / 100` equals `0` because the remainder is discarded.
-We will learn more advanced arbitrary precision division later in the course.
-In this case, we can disregard the threshold as 100 wei is a significantly smaller value than the Ether or Gwei units that are far more commonly used in the real world (most people aren't sending less than a penny's worth of Ether).

 ### Level Three: The `DeferredEquityPlan` Contract

-In this contract, we will be managing an employee's "deferred equity incentive plan" in which 1000 shares will be distributed over 4 years to the employee.
+In this contract, will be managing an employee's "deferred equity incentive plan" in which 1000 shares will be distributed over 4 years to the employee.
 We won't need to work with Ether in this contract, but we will be storing and setting amounts that represent the number of distributed shares the employee owns and enforcing the vetting periods automatically.

 * **A two-minute primer on deferred equity incentive plans:** In this set-up, employees receive shares for joining and staying with the firm.
 They may receive, for example, an award of 1,000 shares when joining, but with a 4 year vesting period for these shares.
 This means that these shares would stay with the company, with only 250 shares (1,000/4) actually distributed to and owned by the employee each year.
 If the employee leaves within the first 4 years, he or she would forfeit ownership of any remaining (“unvested”) shares.